Athanase-Charles-Marie Charette de la Contrie: Military career

-Charette was thereby, compelled to relinquish regimental service as, once again, he did not wish to serve in a revolutionary army.
+Charette left Modena, as he did not wish to serve in a revolutionary army.

-In May 1860, when two of his brothers, like him eager to fight the Italian revolutionaries, offered their services to the King of Naples, he went to Rome and placed himself at the service of Pope Pius IX, who had commissioned Lamoricière to organize an army for the defence of the Papal States.
-Charette was appointed captain of the first company of the Franco-Belgian Volunteers, known after 1861 as the Papal Zouaves, and was wounded at the Battle of Castelfidardo (September 1860).
+Athanase and two of his brothers were eager to fight the Italian revolutionaries.
+In May 1860, his brothers went to the Kingdom of the Two Sicilies, while Athanase went to Rome and placed himself at the service of Pope Pius IX.
+The Pope had commissioned Lamoricière to organize an army for the defence of the Papal States against the Kingdom of Sardinia.
+Charette was appointed captain of the first "Company of Franco-Belgian Tirailleurs" (which in 1861 became the Papal Zouaves), and was wounded at the Battle of Castelfidardo (September 1860).

-After the capture of Rome by the Kingdom of Italy, Charette negotiated with Gambetta for the employment of the French Zouaves in the service of France in the Franco-Prussian War; he was permitted to organize them as "Volunteers of the West".
-Wounded at Loigny, Charette was made prisoner; but he escaped, and on 14 January 1871, the Provisional Government of France made him a general.
-He was elected to the National Assembly by the department of Bouches-du-Rhône but resigned without taking his seat.
-Thiers proposed his entering the French army with his Zouaves, but Charette declared his intention of remaining at the Pope's disposal.
-On 15 August 1871, his Zouaves were mustered out of the French army.
-Retiring into private life, Charette passed his last thirty years serving the cause of religion and hoping for the restoration of the monarchy.
+After the capture of Rome by the Kingdom of Italy in 1870, the Zouaves were disbanded.
+The Frenchmen among them volunteered to serve the French Government of National Defense in the on-going Franco-Prussian War.
+They were accepted as "Volunteers of the West" with Charette in command.
+Charette was wounded and captured at Loigny, but he escaped.
+On 14 January 1871, he was promoted to general.
+In the 1871 French legislative election, he was elected to the National Assembly by the department of Bouches-du-Rhône, but he resigned without taking his seat.
+President Thiers proposed that Charette and his Zouaves formally enter the French Army, but Charette declined.
+On 15 August 1871, the Zouaves were disbanded.
+Charette declared his intention of remaining at the Pope's disposal and retired into private life.
+He passed his last thirty years serving the cause of religion and hoping for the restoration of the monarchy.

 Personal life

 In Italy, Charette met his future (second) wife Antoinette Van Leer Polk in the Gilded Age.
 She was an American Southern belle, who was the great-niece of the 11th President of the United States James K. Polk and the "Mad" General Anthony Wayne of the American Revolutionary War.
 She was also a direct descendant of Samuel Van Leer, a patriarch of a wealthy family in Pennsylvania noted in the anti-slavery cause.

 Charette was the father of two children with his first wife and of two other children with the second.
-His direct descendant Susan Charette de la Contrie would marry General Ronald R. Van Stockum.
+His direct descendant Susan Charette de la Contrie married General Ronald R. Van Stockum.